Creating a journey campaign

 Condition

-Split the journey with an activity or time condition.
+Split the journey with a true/false, multi-path, or time condition.

-An activity condition allows you to set people on different paths of the journey depending on whether they clicked the last email message they received in the journey, for example.
+A true/false condition allows you to set people on different paths of the journey depending on a field or activity attribute value, for example, whether they clicked the last email message they received in the journey.

 Condition criteria for activities that have (or have not) occurred can be set to match attributes with the entry criteria.
 Learn more about matching activity attributes in shapes in Matching activity attributes in journeys.